NASA-Openscapes/2021-Cloud-Hackathon/tutorials/00_Setup.md

 ---
-title: Getting set up and connected
+title: 00.
+Setup for tutorials
 ---

 ## This is how my desktop is setup